JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](/img/outlineminsize.png)

 @.
-Read in conjunction with the schedule of accommodation in NHHT's [Design & Access Statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!SP7j9NgvVQ81I%2fbtk2kPWQ%3d%3d!%7d%7d%7d), we can see that not one of the proposed dwelling sizes for any of the **flats** on the FDS or Oultine Scheme complies with the London Plan's minimum space requirements.
+Read in conjunction with the schedule of accommodation in NHHT's [Design & Access Statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!SP7j9NgvVQ81I%2fbtk2kPWQ%3d%3d!%7d%7d%7d), we can see that not one of the proposed dwelling sizes for any of the **flats** on the FDS or Oultine Scheme complies with the London Plan's or the New Southwark Plan's minimum space requirements.

+## Breach of wheelchair accessibility requirements
+@.
+Paragraph 7.22 of the Acquiring Authority's updated Statement of Case claims that the planning consent for the FDS complies with the minimum policy requirement of 10% Wheelchair accessible housing.
+It claims that there are 40 wheelchair accessible dwellings in the FDS planning consent.
+It also says that in addition there will be 13 wheelchair accessible homes in the Extra Care Unit.

+@ This claim is inaccurate and misleading; firstly 53 homes out of a total of the 830 consented represents just 6.3%; secondly, the accommodation schedule (Table 6.2.1) of [Chapter 6.2 of the Design and Access Statement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!pnGrAnPLMbqJKtFYPDeAWw%3d%3d!%7d%7d%7d) for the FDS planning consent says that there will be only 21 wheelchair accessible units.
+It says that in addition to these there will be 19 dwellings which will be **adaptable**; i.e. capable of being converted to wheelchair accessible homes: _"Of the 40 standard homes designated as wheelchair units, half will be **adaptable.**"_

+@.
+The Acquiring Authority's Southwark Plan Policy DM6 says nothing about enabling **wheelchair adaptable** units to be counted in calculating provison.
+As such the consented Scheme will provide only 21 **wheelchair accessible** dwellings in the mixed tenure block and 13 wheelchair accessible homes in the Extra Care Unit.

+@.
+Policy DM6(1.3) of the Southwark Plan further stipulates that all wheelchair accessible must _"meet the saved minimum space standards of the South East London Wheelchair Housing Design Guide"_ and designed to comply with Building Regulation M4(3).
+Section 6.3, paragraph 1 of the Design and Access statement confirms that just 9 of the dwellings in the Extra Care Units conform to these standards.
+There is no evidence that any of the 21 wheelchair accessible homes in the remainder of the development comply to these standards or Building Regulation M4(3).

+@.
+The Table 6.2.1 referred to above also shows that just 11 of these 21 homes will be social rented homes.

+@.
+As a result, the Scheme fails to comply with a key policy objective of the AAAP, which is to provide _"high quality social rented and private homes that address a variety of local needs, including those of the elderly and vulnerable."_ (Policy 1.6.2)

 ## Breach of tenure requirements
 @.
 The AAAP requires 37.
 5% of all new homes to be social rented tenure.
 The AAAP was adopted before the introduction of the incoming Tory government's new Affordable Rent tenure.